NTNU-IMT/stormbird/book/src/literature/validation_data.md

 ## Wing sails
 ### Relevant papers
 - **[Comparison of full 3D-RANS simulations with 2D-RANS/lifting line method calculations for the flow analysis of rigid wings for high performance multihulls](https://www.sciencedirect.com/science/article/pii/S0029801814002637?via%3Dihub)** (2014), by K. Graf and more.
 Paper that contains experimental results for a single element wing sail and CFD results for a two-element wingsail.
+- **[Rapid aerodynamic method for predicting the performance of interacting wing sails](https://www.sciencedirect.com/science/article/pii/S0029801823029803?via%3Dihub)** (2023) by K. Malmek and more.
+Paper about a lifting line method for wind propulsion devices, that also contains CFD data for validation purposes.
+The CFD results are particularly useful for validating interaction effects.
 - **[Wind Tunnel Tests of a Two-Element Wingsail with Focus on Near-Stall Aerodynamics](https://onepetro.org/JST/article/9/01/110/569569/Wind-Tunnel-Tests-of-a-Two-Element-Wingsail-with)** (2024), by A. Hillenbrand and more.
 A paper about an experimental study of a two-element wingsail, with particular focus on how the stall angle is dependent on dynamic situations.

 ## Rotor sails